Curried Lentil Soup

 The secret ingredient (ok, ok—it’s pureed chickpeas!) adds a richness and creaminess to the dish.
-Top it with a nice dollop of greek yogurt of European yogurt (from Trader Joes—my personal favorite) and you’ve got dinner on the table.
+Top it with a nice dollop of greek yogurt of European yogurt and you’ve got dinner on the table.

-Now, I absolutely love spicy food and have a high tolerance for it, but this soup was spiiiccccy.
-I originally went with the recipe’s call for two tablespoons of curry powder—but I suggest you start with a tablespoon and a half (all my adaptations are starred below!) and go from there.
-There are many different types of curry powder out there varying in quality and heat, so make sure you adjust according to your taste preferences.
+This soup is spicy!
+I used two tablespoons of curry powder, but I suggest you start with a tablespoon and a half and go from there.
+Curry powders vary tremendously in quality and heat, so make sure you adjust according to your taste preferences.
 If you do find yourself with a soup that is way too spicy, add an additional cup or two of stock to dilute and continue to simmer slowly.

 Curried Lentil Soup

 - 3 tablespoons (45 mL) extra virgin olive oil divided

 - 1½ tablespoons curry powder or more to taste

 - 1 cup French (Puy) green lentils green lentils

 - 5 cups (1.2 L) low-sodum vegetable or chicken stock divided

 - 1 (15-ounce) can chickpeas drained and rinsed